Finite-round quantum error correction on symmetric quantum sensors: No deletions during signal accumulation

 Similarly, using Lemma \ref{lem:qU-norm-sandwich}, we can see that

 Now note that

 Hence the result follows. \end{proof}

-From Lemma \ref{lem:sandwich-ratios} we can determine the effective evolution on the codespace after the application of \textsf{QECsense} on $U_\Delta|\psi\>$ where $|\psi\>$ is a shifted gnu state with no deletions. \begin{lemma} Let $|0_L\>$ and $|1_L\>$ be the logical codewords of a shifted gnu code, and let $n$ be odd and $\ge 3$.
+From Lemma \ref{lem:sandwich-ratios} we can determine the effective evolution on the codespace performing projections on $U_\Delta|\psi\>$ where $|\psi\>$ is a shifted gnu state with no deletions. \begin{lemma} Let $|0_L\>$ and $|1_L\>$ be the logical codewords of a shifted gnu code, and let $n$ be odd and $\ge 3$.
 Let $\Delta$ be a real number.
 Then

 where